 If you had a major life change during the year, your eligibility might be different.
 For example, when children turn 19, they begin to use the adult income limits instead of the income limits for children.
 This may change their eligibility for Medicaid as an adult.
 Other examples of major life changes include: starting or losing a job, moving out of state, gaining or losing a household member.
 Please report major life changes to Vermont Health Connect within 10 days.

 What income should I enter into the application?

-No, if you are eligible for Medicaid, you do not have to take your employer’s insurance.
-Alternatively, if you want to have both Medicaid and your employer's coverage, you may.
+No. If you are eligible for Medicaid, you may choose to enroll in your employer’s insurance if you want to.
+If you want Medicaid and your employer’s insurance, you can have both.